eoinkelly/ember-runloop-handbook/README.md

 Consequences:

-* When you give a function to one of the _Future work_ API functions you cannot know which Runloop it will run in.
+* When you give a function to one of the _Future work_ API functions you cannot know which runloop it will run in.
     * It may share a runloop iwth other _future work_ functions
     * It will only every share with other functions from the _future work queue_
       - it will not share a runloop with other Ember code or anything you explicitly pass to `Ember.run` yourself
 * You can only directly schedule _future work_ onto the `actions` queue.
-If you need to run something on a different queue of that future Runloop you will need to schedule it _from_ that `actions` queue callback.
+If you need to run something on a different queue of that future runloop you will need to schedule it _from_ that `actions` queue callback.
 * _future work_ APIs let you specify _some_ future runloop but not exactly which one.